This post may contain Affiliate Links

 His and Hers – We were excited to play this last year as it was a new one for us but gave up after one game as we all agreed it was rubbish and a little bit sexist.

 The Logo Game – What am I? – While I’m a huge fan of all the other Logo games this one left a lot to be desired.
-Some of the rounds are incredibly difficult (especially the ‘guess’one) and we found that we got board a fed up while playing.
+Some of the rounds are incredibly difficult (especially the ‘guess’one) and we found that we got fed up while playing.